Computer and Information Sciences Minor Requirements

 Computer Science Minor

-The computer science minor is designed primarily for students with a science background.
+The computer and information sciences minor is designed primarily for students with a science background.

 - CIS 111: Discovering Computer Science and CIS111L (Lab section)